Ahb98/rocket-ship/Spark_4_2.md

 - Metrics
 - Business Logic

-Spark no longer understands only tables and columns—it also understands the business meaning behind your data.
+Spark no longer understands only tables and columns, it also understands the business meaning behind your data.

 #### Example 1:
 Suppose we have this sales table.